 How To Make Great Portrait Photographs

-One of my favorite photographic adventures is to work under low light at the edges of the day.
-It’s interesting that, during the dawn and pre-glow and around dusk and twilight, time seems to move at a different pace and the act of photography can become a very meditative and transcendental experience.
+One of my favorite photography adventures is to work under low light at the edges of the day.
+It’s interesting that, during the dawn and pre-glow and around dusk and twilight, time seems to move at a very different pace.

 The soft, ethereal quality of light at these times of day is key and an abundance of opportunities await the photographer tuned into the light and the environment in which they find themselves.